pretty histo image

 MiniLFOV scope

-Guo, Blair et al. (2023) "Miniscope-LFOV: for large scale imaging of neural dynamics in freely behaving animals"
+Guo, Blair et al. (2023) “Miniscope-LFOV: large-scale imaging of neural dynamics in freely behaving animals.”

 Publications